 Underwater breathing apparatus and plastic pools or their equivalent shall not be used around keelboats between the preparatory signal of the first race and the end of the regatta.
 [DP]

 27 RADIO COMMUNICATION

-Insert any alternative text that applies.
-Describe any radio communication bands or frequencies that will be used or allowed.
 Except in an emergency, a boat that is racing shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
 [DP]

 28 PRIZES